quanyang/percy-docs/docs/learn/env-vars.md

 * `PERCY_BRANCH`: The branch the build is being run in.
 Defaults to the current git branch.
 * `PERCY_TARGET_BRANCH`: The branch to compare against.
 Defaults to `master`.
+  *  If the Percy build is associated to a GitHub Pull Request, setting this value have no effect and the target branch will be automatically determined from the GitHub PR.
 * `PERCY_COMMIT`: The commit SHA to associate to the build.
 * `PERCY_PULL_REQUEST`: The pull request number to associate to the build, if any.